Mental Health Check for First Responders

-The cost of the Mental Health Check (Public Safety Personnel Version) is $399.
+The cost of the Mental Health Check (First Responder Version) is $330.
 This amount is billed directly to your benefits provider by Life Support Mental Health and is eligible for coverage as a paramedical and/or psychological expenditure.
 While some insurers don't allow for direct billing, the cost may still be eligible for reimbursement under your plan or under Health Services Spending Accounts where funds are available.
 Spouses and family of public safety personnel are also provided with the opportunity to take a Mental Health Check (General) at a significantly reduced price of $199.

 Is my information confidential?

 Yes.
 Those who complete a Mental Health Check can rest assured that their information will remain confidential to themselves and the regulated mental health professional they select to complete a review of the findings.
 Data security is of the utmost importance to Life Support Mental Health and all information collected is stored within Canada.